-[1] - Deferred outflows of resources represent a use of net position that will apply to a future reporting period.
+[2] - Deferred outflows of resources represent a use of net position that will apply to a future reporting period.

 The chart below shows the changes in the City's Net Position for the past ten years.
-The drop in 2014 is due to the implementation of GASB Statement No. 68.
+The drops in 2014 and 2018 are due to the implementation of GASB Statement No. 68 and 75, respectively.